-The same applies to the checkout experience.
-With Shopify, you don't have access to a script editor or the ability to customize the messaging based on certain triggers, like the value of a customer's cart.
-Shopify Plus users can, thanks to the Shopify Scripts tool and the ability to identify conditions that lead to different messaging.
+With Shopify, you don't have access to a script editor or the ability to customize the messaging based on specific triggers, like the value of a customer's cart.

-With Shopify Plus, you can have as many staff accounts as you'd like.
-That's right; it's actually unlimited, so you don't have to worry about picking and choosing who can have credentials.
+With Shopify Lite, you can have unlimited staff accounts as you'd like.
+That's right; it's endless, so you don't have to worry about picking and choosing who can have credentials.

 Additionally, Shopify Plus gives you more control over account permissions.
 You can segment your staff based on job function, ensuring they only have access to the areas they genuinely need and nothing they don't.

-Shopify does support a lot of integrations, but you get access to more as a Shopify Plus user.
-For example, all users may be able to connect to leading CRM and logistics platforms.
+Shopify app store does support a lot of integrations, but you get access to more as a Shopify Plus user.
+For example, all users may connect to leading CRM and logistics platforms.
 However, Multipass isn't an option for a standard Shopify account, but it is for Shopify Plus.

 With Shopify Plus, you can also integrate with custom or private apps.
-While this may not be a must-have for a small business, for an enterprise-level company, it might be a necessity.
+While this may not be a must-have for a small business, it might be a necessity for an enterprise-level company.

-With Shopify, you essentially have a single storefront.
+With the Shopify platform, you essentially have a single storefront.
 Usually, this is enough for smaller companies, as it serves as a streamlined portal for all customer purchases.

 But enterprise-level companies may need something different.
-If they begin getting bulk order requests, having an independent wholesale storefront may be ideal.
-It gives you the ability to adjust pricing for large orders or separate B2B from B2C activity.
+Having an independent wholesale storefront may be ideal if they begin getting bulk order requests.
+It gives you the ability to adjust pricing for large orders for wholesale buyers and separate B2B from B2C activity.

-Shopify Plus users have that ability.
-They can create a wholesale channel, giving them the ability to separate bulk purchase B2B activities from the rest of their sales.
+Shopify Plus users have the sales tools and can create a wholesale channel, giving them the ability to separate bulk purchase B2B activities from the rest of their sales.

-But, by going with Shopify Plus, you get a bit more.
-You’ll have access to a launch engineer that assist with your entire online store setup or migration, ensuring the whole process runs smoothly.
-They can also help with integrations, and can even guide you through finding partners for different kinds of projects.
+They can also help with integrations and can even guide you by finding partners for different projects.
 Additionally, the Merchant Success Program, offered to Shopify Plus accounts, provides even more support options, including training that can help you get the most out of the platform.